 Another issue when evaluating wine and your overall impression of it is it worth the price.
 Because it’s one thing to like wine, it’s another thing to be willing to pay the price for it.
 For example, if the wine is light embodied and sort of an everyday wine, we might like it and agree to spend maybe 10 to 15 dollars for it.
 But we would never pay $50 for the same bottle of wine.
 So we decide whether we like the wine, but we also need to think about what the price is and whether we think that wine is worth that price.

 Conclusion on Basic Wine Guide

 So what did we learn in this blog?
 First, we learned that there are three main categories of wine.
 Table wine, sparkling wine, and fortified wine.
 And again, this blog focused only on table wine and mainly on reds and whites.
-We also learned the four main aspects of how we evaluate wine.
-By sight, smell, taste, and overall impression.
-We learned some tasting terms that are important and that we hear every day.
-Such as dryness, acidity, tannin, and body.
+We also learned the four main aspects of how we evaluate wine by sight, smell, taste, and overall impression.
+We learned some tasting terms that are important and that we hear every day, such as dryness, acidity, tannin, and body.
 And you can apply all of these things the next time you’re buying wine, whether it’s in a store or a restaurant.
-The next time you’re talking to your friends about wine giving them recommendations or getting recommendations from them.
+The next time you’re talking to your friends about wine, give them recommendations or get recommendations from them.
 These terms are beneficial.
 The more wine you taste and the more practice you get in using these terms, the better able you’ll be to decide if you’ll like a particular kind of wine when it’s described to you.